-Risk management responsibilities are clearly defined across the Company and are segregated across three 'lines of defence' that vary in the level of independence they have from the day-to-day running of the organisation, specifically:
+Risk management responsibilities are clearly defined across the Company and are segregated across three 'lines of defense' that vary in the level of independence they have from the day-to-day running of the organisation, specifically:

-- The first line of defence, business risk management, describes the infrastructure of processes, systems and controls owned by members of the business charged with responsibility for day-to-day operations.
-Ownership for each of the identified business risks is allocated to an appropriate member of the management team and subject to quarterly self-assessment. - The second line of defence, risk management, describes the risk oversight activity, encompassing risk assessment, monitoring and reporting, undertaken by both the Risk and Compliance functions.
-Specific attention is given to monitoring how the risk profile of the Company compares to the Board approved risk appetite statements.
-The risk function may provide support and guidance to the first line with respect to the design of their control framework and interacts closely with the other second line of defence key functions, namely compliance and actuarial function. - The third line of defence, internal audit, describes the risk assurance work done independently of the operation of the business and the risk function to determine that controls are being operated adequately, risks assessed appropriately and that the risk management framework remains effective.
+- The first line of defense, business risk management, describes the infrastructure of processes, systems and controls owned by members of the business charged with responsibility for day-to-day operations.
+Ownership for each of the identified business risks is allocated to an appropriate member of the management team who is responsible for the design and operating effectiveness of the associated control framework in place to manage risk. - The second line of defense, risk management, describes the risk oversight activity, encompassing risk assessment, monitoring and reporting, undertaken by both the Risk and Compliance functions.
+Specific attention is given to monitoring how the risk profile of the Company compares to the Board approved risk appetite statements regarding risk preference and tolerance.
+The risk function may provide support and guidance to the first line with respect to the design of their control framework.
+The risk function works closely with the two other control functions comprised in the 2nd LoD: Compliance and Actuarial.

+• The third line of defense, internal audit, describes the risk assurance work done independently of the operation of the business and the risk function to determine that controls are being operated adequately, risks assessed appropriately and that the risk management framework remains effective.